 BioSB offers fundamental courses and advanced courses.
 The current list of courses we offer can be found below.

-It is also possible to pre-register for a course.
-You can do this by filling out this form and choosing the course you are interested in.
-We will send you an e-mail when the course of your interest is announced and when registration is online.
+You can pre-register for a course via this form.
+We will send you an e-mail as soon as the course of your interest is announced and when registration is online.

 Natal van Riel, Eindhoven University of Technology

 1,5 ECTS for following the course, 3 ECTS when successfully completing a final assignment.